core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If the application requires freshness, e.g., according to time- or event-based policies (see {{Section 2.5.1 of RFC9175}}), a server proceeds as described below, upon receiving a request from a particular client for the first time.

 The server processes the message as described in this document, but, even if valid, does not deliver it to the application.
 Instead, the server replies to the client with a Group OSCORE protected 4.01 (Unauthorized) response message, including only the Echo Option and no diagnostic payload.
-The server MUST use its Partial IV when generating the AEAD nonce for protecting the response conveying the Echo Option, and MUST include the Partial IV in the response.
+The server MUST use its Partial IV when generating the nonce for protecting the response conveying the Echo Option, and MUST include the Partial IV in the response.

 The Echo Option value SHOULD NOT be reused; if it is reused, it MUST be highly unlikely to have been recently used with this client.
 Since this response is protected with the Security Context used in the group, the client will consider the response valid upon successfully decrypting and verifying it.